Erin Morley

 Soprano

-One of today’s most sought-after lyric coloratura sopranos, Erin Morley has been praised for the ‘silken clarity of her voice and the needlepoint precision of her coloratura’ (New York Times).
-A recipient of the Beverly Sills Award and a graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program, her performances have garnered huge critical acclaim worldwide and she regularly appears on the greatest opera stages such as Wiener Staatsoper, Teatro alla Scala, Bayerische Staatsoper, Opéra National de Paris, Gran Teatre del Liceu, Glyndebourne Opera, Santa Fe Opera, Los Angeles Opera and the Metropolitan Opera where she has now sung more than 100 performances and has been featured in five “Live in HD” broadcasts.
+One of today’s most sought-after lyric coloratura sopranos, Erin Morley has been praised for the “silken clarity of her voice and the needlepoint precision of her coloratura” (New York Times).
+A recipient of the Beverly Sills Award and a graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program, her performances have garnered huge critical acclaim worldwide.
+She regularly appears on the world’s greatest opera stages, including Wiener Staatsoper, Teatro alla Scala, Bayerische Staatsoper, Opéra National de Paris, Gran Teatre del Liceu, Glyndebourne Opera, Santa Fe Opera, Los Angeles Opera, and the Metropolitan Opera, where she has now sung more than 100 performances and has been featured in five “Live in HD” broadcasts.

-In the 2024-25 season she returns to the Metropolitan Opera with a double appearance: as Olympia The Tales of Hoffman and Gilda Rigoletto.
-Further highlights see her return to Arena di Verona and perform the role of Cunegonde in concert performances of Candide at the Semperoper Dresden.
-Elsewhere on the concert platform, Morley will tour to Berlin and Vienna as soloist with Maestro Christian Thielemann and the Staatskapelle Berlin with a program of Strauss Orchesterlieder, as well as appearances with Boston Baroque and Boston Symphony Orchestra.
-In recital, she presents Wolf’s Italienisches Liederbuch together with Huw Montague Rendall and Malcolm Martineau at London’s Wigmore Hall and Amsterdam’s Concertgebouw; and presents her “Rose in Bloom” program at Park Avenue Armory, Yale School of Music, Friends of Chamber Music, and the BRAVO!
+Last season saw Morley return to the Metropolitan Opera with a double appearance: as Olympia in The Tales of Hoffmann and as Gilda in Rigoletto.
+Further highlights include her return to the Arena di Verona as the Soprano Soloist in Carmina Burana and as Cunegonde in concert performances of Candide at the Semperoper Dresden.
+Elsewhere on the concert platform, Morley joined Maestro Christian Thielemann and the Staatskapelle Berlin for a tour to Berlin and Vienna as soloist in a program of Strauss orchestral songs, as well as appearances with the Boston Symphony Orchestra, Boston Baroque, and Dallas Symphony Orchestra.
+In recital, she presented Wolf’s Italienisches Liederbuch with Huw Montague Rendall and Malcolm Martineau at London’s Wigmore Hall and Amsterdam’s Concertgebouw; and performed her acclaimed “Rose in Bloom” program at Park Avenue Armory, Yale School of Music, Friends of Chamber Music, and the BRAVO!
 Series at Brigham Young University.

-Recent operatic highlights include: Pamina in a new production of Die Zauberflöte, the title role in Matthew Aucoin’s Eurydice, Sophie Der Rosenkavalier and Olympia Les Contes dHoffmann, all at Metropolitan Opera; her Teatro alla Scala debut as Zerbinetta Ariadne auf Naxos; Gilda in a new production of Rigoletto, Tytania in a new production of Britten’s A Midsummer Night’s Dream, Zerbinetta, and Sophie, all at the Wiener Staatsoper; Norina Don Pasquale and Zerbinetta both at Glyndebourne Festival; a critically acclaimed debut in one of the most iconic coloratura roles, Lakmé with Washington Concert Opera; Gilda at Staatsoper Berlin; Konstanze Die Entführung aus dem Serail and Sophie at Opera de Paris; Fiakermilli Arabella and Gilda at Bayerische Staatsoper; Lucia di Lammermoor in Nancy; Tytania, Roxana Krol Roger, Mme Silberklang Der Schauspieldirektor and the title role in Stravinsky’s The Nightingale, all at Santa Fe Opera.
-Cunegonde in Candide is another role that Morley has made her own and has performed in stellar company at LA Opera with James Conlon and actors Kelsey Grammer and Christine Ebersole; with Yannick Nézet-Séguin and Philadelphia Orchestra with Alek Shrader, Bradley Cooper and Carey Mulligan; and at the Carnegie Hall Centenary with John Lithgow.
+Recent operatic highlights include company debuts at The Royal Ballet and Opera as Gilda (Rigoletto) and at Teatro La Fenice in Venice as Zerbinetta in a new production of Ariadne auf Naxos; Pamina in a new production of Die Zauberflöte; the title role in Matthew Aucoin’s Eurydice; Sophie in Der Rosenkavalier; and Olympia in Les Contes d’Hoffmann, all at the Metropolitan Opera.
+She also made her Teatro alla Scala debut as Zerbinetta in Ariadne auf Naxos; performed Gilda in a new production of Rigoletto; Tytania in a new production of Britten’s A Midsummer Night’s Dream; Zerbinetta and Sophie at the Wiener Staatsoper; Norina in Don Pasquale and Zerbinetta at the Glyndebourne Festival; a critically acclaimed debut as Lakmé with Washington Concert Opera; Gilda at Staatsoper Berlin; Konstanze in Die Entführung aus dem Serail and Sophie at Opéra de Paris; Fiakermilli in Arabella and Gilda at Bayerische Staatsoper; Lucia di Lammermoor in Nancy; and Tytania, Roxana in Król Roger, Mme Silberklang in Der Schauspieldirektor, and the title role in Stravinsky’s The Nightingale, all at Santa Fe Opera.
+Cunegonde in Candide is another signature role, performed with LA Opera under James Conlon alongside Kelsey Grammer and Christine Ebersole; with Yannick Nézet-Séguin and the Philadelphia Orchestra with Alek Shrader, Bradley Cooper, and Carey Mulligan; and at the Carnegie Hall Centenary with John Lithgow.

-Morley spent her early years studying violin and piano, and frequently collaborated with her mother, violinist Elizabeth Palmer.
-An undergraduate of the Eastman School of Music, she went on to earn her Master of Music voice degree from The Juilliard School and her Artist Diploma from the Juilliard Opera Center, where she received the Florence & Paul DeRosa Prize.
-Morley also trained at the Opera Theatre of St. Louis as a Gerdine Young Artist, the Ravinia Festival Steans Institute, and the Wolf Trap Opera Company as a Filene Young Artist.
-She won 1st Prize in the Jessie Kneisel Lieder Competition in 2002, and 1st Place in the Licia Albanese Puccini Foundation Competition in 2006.
-She also received the Richard Tucker Career Grant in 2013, the Beverly Sills Award in 2021, the Opera News Award in 2023, the Eastman School of Music Centennial Award in 2023, and the Chevalier dans l’Ordre des Arts et des Lettres from the French government in 2024.
+Morley spent her early years studying violin and piano, frequently collaborating with her mother, violinist Elizabeth Palmer.
+An undergraduate of the Eastman School of Music, she went on to earn her Master of Music degree in voice from The Juilliard School and her Artist Diploma from the Juilliard Opera Center, where she received the Florence & Paul DeRosa Prize.
+Morley also trained at the Opera Theatre of Saint Louis as a Gerdine Young Artist, the Ravinia Festival Steans Institute, and the Wolf Trap Opera Company as a Filene Young Artist.
+She won First Prize in the Jessie Kneisel Lieder Competition in 2002 and First Place in the Licia Albanese–Puccini Foundation Competition in 2006.
+She also received the Richard Tucker Career Grant in 2013, the Beverly Sills Award in 2021, the Opera News Award in 2023, the Eastman School of Music Centennial Award in 2023, and was named Chevalier dans l’Ordre des Arts et des Lettres by the French government in 2024.

 Performances